 Galit got her PhD at the University of Chicago under the supervision of Jerre Levy and Ken Paller.
 She then continued for a post-doc position in the laboratory of Nancy Kanwisher at MIT.
 In 2005 she joined Tel Aviv University where she set up her lab to study the cognitive and neural basis of person recognition.

-Noa completed her undergraduate studies in Biology and Philosophy as part the program of consciousness studies.
+Noa completed her undergraduate studies in Biology and Philosophy as part of the program of consciousness studies.
 She completed her MSc in the Sagol School of Neuroscience.
-Noa is continuing her research on the role of motion in person recognition which she has studied with behavioral and EEG as part of her MA studies and will expand to EEG & eye tracking?and fMRI experiments for her PhD.
+As part of her PhD Noa is researching the role of motion in person recognition using behavioral, EEG, fMRI and virtual reality tools.

 Libi got her BSc in Math and Physics and her MA in Cognitive Sciences at the Hebrew University.
 She started her PhD in the lab in 2015 and is interested in the neural representation of multiple objects and the interaction between objects and scenes.